Needing an escape? Enjoy Australia’s natural beauty at the best campgrounds in Victoria!

 Nothing beats solitude in the midst of luscious nature.
-So why not plan a camping trip around Victoria?
+And, with some of the best campsite locations, now has never been a better time to plan a camping trip.

 Victoria, pull out the sleeping bag and get ready to pitch a tent!
-With restrictions easing across the state, planning future holidays around Victoria is becoming an actual possibility.
-And it’s a great way to help local economies in regional areas too!
-So now that you can finally enjoy some fresh air, we’ve decided to help you get out of the city and into the wilderness for a much-needed COVID-safe escape.
-And what better way than a camping trip?
+With camping season upon us, there’s no better way to explore our very own backyard (whilst supporting local economies in regional areas) by getting outdoors and enjoying some fresh air.
+And, thankfully, this travel guide is here to help you get out of the city and into the wilderness for a much-needed escape.

-Below you’ll find seven of the best camping grounds around Victoria, Australia.
+Below you’ll find a list of the best camping spots in Victoria, Australia.
 They are all a necessary oasis from the humdrum of the city – the kinds of places you can spend a whole weekend exploring.

 Please note: many of these campsites require a permit or pass to camp in.
 You can find out more about it at Parks Victoria.